Jimmy Butler NBA Preview vs. the Pacers

-Jimmy Butler and the rest of the Miami Heat will be hitting the court versus the Indiana Pacers on Thursday at 7:30 PM ET.
+Jimmy Butler and his Miami Heat teammates face the Indiana Pacers on Saturday at 8:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.